 - Now, add the tomato paste and stock and stir to combine then bring to the boil.
 Mix the cornflour with a tablespoon of water to make a thick slurry, Pour the cornflour mix into the boiling stock stirring constantly until it is fully dispersed and the sauce thickens.
 Transfer to a plate in a thin layer (to cool quicker) and place in the fridge.

-- Roll out the pastry one disk at a time to about 2-3mm thick.
-Cut into 16 rounds about 11cm (4 1/4 inches) or similar (try to get as many as possible without re-rolling the pastry first).
+- On a lightly floured surface, use a rolling pin to roll out the pastry one disk at a time to about 2-3mm thick.
+Cut into 16 rounds about 11cm (4 ¼ inches) or similar (try to get as many as possible without re-rolling the pastry first).

 - Place about 2 tablespoons of the cooled filling mixture into the centre of one pastry round.

 - Next brush a little of the beaten egg around one edge on one side.
 Fold the other side over the top and use your little finger to cup around the shape of the filling, pushing out any air at the same time as pressing the two edges together.
-Use a fork to seal the edges closed.
+Use the tines of a fork to seal the edges of the dough closed.
 Repeat for the rest.

-- Place the empanadas on the baking trays space an inch or so apart.
+- Place the empanadas on the baking sheet, spaced an inch or so apart.
 Brush the tops with the beaten egg.

 - Place the trays in the oven and bake for 25 – 30 minutes until golden brown and crispy on the outside.